typelead/eta/docs/source/privacy-policy.rst

 Credit and License
 ------------------

-Parts of this policy document were originally included in the [npm Privacy Policy](https://www.npmjs.com/policies/privacy).
+Parts of this policy document were originally included in the `npm Privacy Policy <https://www.npmjs.com/policies/privacy>`.

-This document may be reused under a [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).
+This document may be reused under a `Creative Commons Attribution-ShareAlike License <https://creativecommons.org/licenses/by-sa/4.0/>`_.